djchk/algebric-parser/module.md

 - primary -> NUM | VAR | ( exp )

 this is the basic Idea till now where we can parse the basic algebraic eqns with podmas precedences

+- Till now we have a symbolic math engine that can parse any f(x) into an AST
+- Now I have multiple choice of things to build on the top of it as this is essentially nothing but tree traversal algorithm